Draigger/Blockchain-Developer-Roadmap/README.md

 Blockchain technology is poised to revise how the digital world handles data and business.
 Created as a platform for supporting Bitcoin, Blockchain is establishing a position of versatility and screen that has made numerous spots of business and government take notice and begin putting it to their use

-We have created a detailed roadmap to becoming a blockchain developer.
-We have curated the list of resources from different sources.
-If you feel anything is missing, feel free to notify us at shantanu@covalenthq.com
+I have created a detailed roadmap to becoming a blockchain developer.
+I have curated the list of resources from different sources.

 Milestones:-